Metaloziz/native_js/README.md

 Builder is a creational design pattern that lets you construct complex objects step by step.
 The pattern allows you to produce different types and representations of an object using the same construction code.

-Abstract Factory is a creational design pattern that lets you produce families of related objects without specifying their concrete classes.

-Adapter is a structural design pattern that allows objects with incompatible interfaces to collaborate.

-Bridge is a structural design pattern that lets you split a large class or a set of closely related classes into two separate hierarchies—abstraction and implementation—which can be developed independently of each other.

-Chain of Responsibility is a behavioral design pattern that lets you pass requests along a chain of handlers.
-Upon receiving a request, each handler decides either to process the request or to pass it to the next handler in the chain.

 Command is a behavioral design pattern that turns a request into a stand-alone object that contains all information about the request.
 This transformation lets you pass requests as a method arguments, delay or queue a request’s execution, and support undoable operations.